mirror/dd-wrt/src/router/busybox/examples/var_service/README_distro_proposal.txt

 System-wide service dirs reside in a distro-specific location.
 The recommended location is /var/service.
-(However, since it is not a mandatory location, avoid depending on it in your run scripts).
+(However, since it is not a mandatory location, avoid depending on it in your run scripts.
+Void Linux wanted to have it somewhere in /run/*, and they solved this by making /var/service a symlink).

 The install location for service dirs is /etc/rc: when e.g. ntpd daemon is installed, it creates the /etc/rc/ntpd